| Dr. Sebastian Ziani de Ferranti 1864-1930 Inventor

 and in 1946 his second son Sir Vincent Ziani de Ferranti was also elected President of the Institution of Electrical Engineers.

-1947 was 20 years after his father had been elected Fellow of the Royal Society and this first Plaque may have been to mark that occasion, then in April 2016 another plaque was unveiled.
+1947 was 20 years after his father had been elected Fellow of the Royal Society and this first Plaque may have been to mark that occasion,

 This time the granddaughter of Sir Vincent - Dr. Frances Ross is shown holding the Plaque surrounded by many members of the Ferranti Family.